Career coaching can help you develop skills quickly and avoid mistakes and bad habits which can form if you don’t take action.

 “We are all dealing with information, attention, and decision fatigue,” Dr Tolbert states.
 “First, people need to know how to effectively brand themselves and develop in-demand skills so they are effectively standing out amongst their competitors with skills that employers are actually looking for.
 Second, we must learn how to effectively navigate high demands and tasks that are competing for our attention, so we can stay productive aHow nd also prevent burnout and stress, effectively integrating work-life balance and high performance.”

-Upskilling for a job that doesn’t exist
+Upskilling for changing jobs to a job that doesn’t exist

 But, how do you train for a job that doesn’t exist yet?
 While it seems futile to try and answer that question in a one-size-fits-all manner, it’s worth remembering that machines and technology have their limitations.
 While we don’t know for sure which jobs will be automated, we do know that humans will still be required to interact with and lead the technology.